ilaria-manco/multimodal-ml-music/README.md

 ## Statistics & Visualisations

-- 39 papers referenced.
+- 44 papers referenced.
 See the details in [multimodal_ml_music.bib](multimodal_ml_music.bib).
 Number of articles per year:
 ![Number of articles per year](fig/articles_per_year.png)
-- If you are applying multimodal ML to music, there are [133 other researchers](authors.md) in your field.
+- If you are applying multimodal ML to music, there are [144 other researchers](authors.md) in your field.
-- 9 tasks investigated.
+- 12 tasks investigated.
 See the list of [tasks](tasks.md).
 Tasks pie chart:
 ![Tasks pie chart](fig/pie_chart_task.png)
-- Only 12 articles (30%) provide their source code (but this may be partly due to missing data).
-The [Deep Learning for Music](https://github.com/ybayle/awesome-deep-learning-music) list created by [Yann Bayle](http://yannbayle.fr/english/index.php) has a very useful list of [resources on reproducibility for MIR and ML](https://github.com/ybayle/awesome-deep-learning-music/blob/master/reproducibility.md).
+- Only 15 articles (34%) provide their source code.
+ by [Yann Bayle](http://yannbayle.fr/english/index.php) has a very useful list of [resources on reproducibility for MIR and ML](https://github.com/ybayle/awesome-deep-learning-music/blob/master/reproducibility.md).